Wells Fargo makes more personnel changes in retail banking unit

 "These leadership changes are responsive to our priorities of rebuilding trust with team members and customers... so that we can learn from the past," Mack said in the May 24 memo, which was first reported by the Wall Street Journal.

 The latest changes come nearly a year after Mack took over her position from Carrie Tolstedt, a central figure in the scandal.
-Under her watch, thousands of retail bank employees created as many as 2.1 million phony accounts in customers' names to hit aggressive sales targets.
+Under her watch, thousands of retail bank employees created as many as 2.1 million phony accounts in customers' names without their permission to hit aggressive sales targets.

 Many of the problems occurred in Western states and came to light after Wells Fargo reached a $190 million settlement with a Los Angeles prosecutor and federal regulators last September.

-Earlier this year, Wells demoted and dismissed other retail banking executives over their roles in the scandal. (reut.rs/2l4FU6U)
+Earlier this year, Wells demoted and dismissed a number of other retail banking executives over their roles in the scandal. (reut.rs/2l4FU6U)

 Mack's direct reports with new roles include Bob Chlebowski, who was named branch distribution executive; Laurey Cosentino, who will lead the customer and branch experience team; Celeste Finley, who will lead the regional services group; and Jonathan Velline, who was named head of business strategy and administration.